Kjaerandsen/DCSG2900-ThreatTotal/README.md

 Open the main folder.

-Install the dependencies with:
+Install the dependencies and run the backend with:

-`go mod download`

-Run the backend with:

 `go run main.go`